cheng-chia/Gentrification-Projects/explore IG posings pattern/README.md

+## Exploring Instagram Posting Pattern

-### This code is used to query and aggregate Instagram data from the Mongo database, apply geoprocessing, and create space time cube.
+#### This code is used to query and aggregate Instagram data from the Mongo database, apply geoprocessing, and create space time cube.
 By doing this, we have a general understanding of the Instagram posts before conducting other data mining methods.